 - 1. Can I get a green card?

-- 2. How do I get a green card in Nevada?
+- 2. How do I apply for a green card in Nevada?

 - 3. How long does it take to get a green card?